raymoniot/raymoniot.github.io/content/en/docs/web/login/login.md

 The data dashboard provides the following data support:

-- Number of power stations: Display the total number of power stations and the number of various types of power stations on the platform
+- Number of plants: Display the total number of plants and the number of various types of plants on the platform

-Power station distribution: Display the distribution of power stations in different regions on the map.
+plant distribution: Display the distribution of plants in different regions on the map.
 The map can be scaled, and the distribution will be displayed in different dimensions according to the scaling ratio.